A pre shot routine, performed consistently, is a key to performing well whether you are a professional golfer or aspiring junior player.

 These questions should all be considered before the stance is assumed.

 A pre-shot routine is a very individual thing.
 There is no right or wrong answer.
 A junior should identify what works for them, as a player, to get them mentally and physically ready to hit a great shot.
 Importantly, technical swing mechanics should not be the primary focus of the pre-shot routine.
 The time for technical processes and swing mechanics is during practice and not during the round.

 Some players like to take full speed practice shots, some prefer to focus on tempo and rhythm.
 A “waggle” of the golf club is an element of many professional pre-shot routines.
 It helps to get hands and arms feeling soft and reducing stress and tension.
 It also helps in setting the tempo of the swing.

 Other small physical movements also feature in many pre-shot routines.
-Some players cock their head to the side before taking the swing, some bend their legs slightly or shuffle their feet.
+Some players tilt their head to the side before taking the swing, some bend their legs slightly or shuffle their feet.